wp-plugins/advanced-ads/readme.txt

 = Google AdSense =

-There is an ad type dedicated to Google AdSense that supports:

-* switch ad sizes
+* switch sizes of an ad
-* switch between normal and responsive
+* switch between normal and responsive ads
 * automatic limit 3 AdSense ads according to AdSense terms of service (can be disabled)
+* insert Page-Level ads code globally
 * assistant for exact sizes of responsive ads with the [Responsive add-on](https://wpadvancedads.com/add-ons/responsive-ads/)

 = ad blocker =